Sucker (song): Commercial performance

-This was also their first song in the United Kingdom to chart the Top 10 and consequently, the Top 5, debuting at number 6 and later peaking at number 4 on the fourth week.
+"Sucker" debuted at number two in Ireland, remaining at that position for four weeks; it was blocked from number-one by Lewis Capaldi's "Someone You Loved" for all of these weeks.
+Top-ten debuts were seen on the singles charts for Austria, Australia and New Zealand, and in the latter two, the song went to number-one the next week.
+The song had three weeks at number one in Australia.
+"Sucker" also had a number-six debut on the UK Singles Chart, that week's highest, although it peaked at number four on the fourth week.
+While it was their first top-ten and top-five hit on the chart as a group, individual members previously made the top-five with DNCE's "Cake By The Ocean" and Nick's "Jealous".
+The song also debuted on top of the country's Official Trending Chart and Video Streaming Chart, a consequence of 42 million views of the music video.
+Jack White, writing an article for the Official Charts website in December 2020, remembered "Sucker" as one of 2019's biggest comeback singles.

+Top-ten runs lasted for months in Ireland and the UK (8 weeks), New Zealand (9 weeks), and Australia (15 weeks).
+"Sucker" was the 19th best performer on the singles chart for the first three quarters of 2019.
+In both the UK and Ireland, "Sucker" was the 37th most-popular song of the summer.

-As of May 8, 2019, the song had over 630 million global streams.
+By May 8, 2019, within two months of its release, the song had amassed over 630 million global streams.

 Music video

 The music video was directed by Anthony Mandler and premiered showcasing the brothers with each of their significant others: Kevin's wife Danielle (née Deleasa), Nick's wife Priyanka Chopra Jonas, and Joe's then–fiancée Sophie Turner.
 It was filmed in Hertfordshire at Hatfield House, the home of the Marquess of Salisbury, where Elizabeth I grew up and featured corgis, which are the favorite breed of Queen Elizabeth II.

 Their outfits were designed by Prabal Gurung, from his debut menswear line.

 The video cites The Blue Angel with Sophie Turner smoking in blue négligée and top hat as Lola Lola (Marlene Dietrich) while Joe Jonas embarrasses himself in a bondage position as Professor Immanuel Rath (Emil Jannings).